Top tech startup news for today, Wednesday, September 11, 2019

 Nigerian online-only bank startup Kuda raises $1.6M.
 Kuda, a Nigerian fintech startup and a digital-only retail bank, has raised $1.6 million in pre-seed funding.
 Based in Lagos and London, Kuda is the first digital-only bank in Nigeria with a standalone license and given the power to operate by the Nigerian Central Bank.
 Founded in 2017 by Babs Ogundeyi, Kuda Bank is a full service digital only bank with a banking license.
 Kuda’s customers can conduct their banking activities using just a smartphone.

-EOS Vision rebrands as Aspectum after raising over $1 million for its new geodata analysis algorithm.
-Aspectum, a cloud-based ecosystem for geodata visualization and analysis formerly known as EOS Vision, announces its rebranding after raising over $1 million in investments by the end of 2018, fully revamping their geodata analysis algorithms.
+EOS Vision rebrands as Aspectum for its new geodata analysis algorithm.
+Aspectum, a cloud-based ecosystem for geodata visualization and analysis formerly known as EOS Vision, announces its rebranding, fully revamping their geodata analysis algorithms.
 Founded in 2017, ASPECTUM is a cloud- based solution for location data visualization and analysis.
 The startup helps improve business performance by capitalizing data intelligence.
 ASPECTUM allows working with geospatial data in the format of points, lines and polygons, providing high-quality data analytics for converting it into valuable business outcomes.